nanjakorewa/kdm-v2/content/basic/classification/Logistic_Regression.en.md

 {{% summary %}}
 - Logistic regression passes a linear combination of the inputs through the sigmoid function to predict the probability that the label is 1.
 - The output lives in \([0, 1]\), so you can set decision thresholds flexibly and interpret coefficients as contributions to the log-odds.
-- Training minimizes the cross-entropy loss (equivalently maximizes the log-likelihood); L1/L2 regularization keeps the model from overfitting.
+- Training minimises the cross-entropy loss (equivalently maximises the log-likelihood); L1/L2 regularisation keeps the model from overfitting.
-- scikit-learn’s `LogisticRegression` handles preprocessing, training, and decision-boundary visualization with a few lines of code.
+- scikit-learn's `LogisticRegression` handles preprocessing, training, and decision-boundary visualisation with a few lines of code.
 {{% /summary %}}

 ## Intuition
-Linear regression produces real-valued outputs, but classification often demands probabilities such as “how likely is class 1?”.
+Linear regression produces real-valued outputs, but classification often demands probabilities such as "how likely is class 1?".
 Logistic regression addresses this by feeding the linear score \(z = \mathbf{w}^\top \mathbf{x} + b\) into the sigmoid function \(\sigma(z) = 1 / (1 + e^{-z})\), yielding values that can be interpreted probabilistically.
-With that probability in hand, a simple rule like “predict class 1 if \(P(y=1 \mid \mathbf{x}) > 0.5\)” solves the classification task.
+With that probability in hand, a simple rule like "predict class 1 if \(P(y=1 \mid \mathbf{x}) > 0.5\)" solves the classification task.

 ## Mathematical formulation
 The probability of class 1 given \(\mathbf{x}\) is